-INDIVIDUALS IN NEED OF SPECIAL ASSISTANCE
+INDIVIDUALS IN NEED OF ASSISTANCE

 Be sure that your Family Emergency Plan includes the needs of all members of your household.
 Consider forming a neighborhood network to assist in times of emergency.
-Individuals in need of special support may include:
+Individuals in need of unique support may include:

 - Elderly

-- Casual workers
+- Temporary or casual workers

 - Pregnant women or parents with newborns

-- Homebound individuals
+- People unable to leave their residence independently

 - Non-English-speaking individuals

 - Post-surgery patients

-- People with physical or emotional handicaps
+- People with physical, sensory or cognitive disabilities

 - Individuals with no access to transport

 - People with special dietary needs

-All individuals in need of special support should interpret an Evacuation Warning as an Evacuation Order and make arrangements to leave the impacted area immediately.
+All individuals in need of unique support should interpret an Evacuation Warning as an Evacuation Order and make arrangements to leave the impacted area immediately.
 When considering how to prepare for emergencies, think about the people in your neighborhood and how you can work together.
 The first people to assist in an emergency are often your neighbors, friends and co-workers.